Below we outline the production rates for mealworms using both large scale (commercial) and small scale production (hobbyist):

 Large Scale Mealworm Production (Commercial)

-- The production system we have developed uses 60 cm by 40 cm by 12 cm trays (24 by 16 by 5 inches) which produce approximately 0.4 – 0.5 kg (0.9 – 1.1 lb) per tray.
-This production rate is using a medium density and a climatically controlled environment.
+- The production system we have developed uses 60 cm by 40 cm by 12 cm trays (24 by 16 by 5 inches).
+A high density production rate is 1.5-2 kg (3.3-4.4 lb) per tray.
+This production rate is high density using a climatically controlled environment.
+This is the upper end of weights which have slower or reduced growth rates.

-- Higher densities can be achieved but will slow growth times.
+- Medium densities have faster grown rates and range from 0.8-1.5kg (1.76-3.3 lb) which have medium growth rates.
 A lower density will produce faster growth but takes up more space.
 The medium density described above provides a good balance between growth rates and space efficiency.

-- A ten trays/per week system (4-5 kg/week) takes approximately 2m wide by 3m long by 2m high space (6.6 by 9.8 by 6.6 feet).
+- A ten trays/per week system using medium density will generate around 4-7.5 kg/week.
+This occupies approximately 2m wide by 3m long by 2m high space (6.6 by 9.8 by 6.6 feet).
 In this space you can fit approximately 100 trays of which 15 trays are non production and related to the breeding cycle (15%).

 - We have used a 3m long space as this is a common room size or half a 6m (20 foot) caravan.
 A 6m (20 foot) shipping container will produce more as it is higher (2.6m high).
 Our latest project involves converting a 6m (20foot) caravan into a mealworm, cricket and cockroach farm.
 We have bench marked its production and costs and are now developing a detailed webinar and book series for breeding mealworms (click Here to register).